chia seed benefits

-chia seed benefits.
-Chia seeds have become one of the most popular superfoods in the health community.
+chia seed benefits. it have become one of the most popular superfoods in the health community.
 They are easy to digest when prepared properly, and are a very versatile ingredient that adds easily to recipes.

 Originally grown in Mexico, the seeds were highly valued for their medicinal properties and nutritional value.
 In fact, they were even used as currency!